Code-Institute-Submissions/ucd-milestone-project/README.md

 The red colouring used is the offical F1 red and the rest of the colours were chosen for the background and texts as I feel these complemented the design very well and did not clash, keeping the screen less busy.

-Mobile first responsive design was used implementing bootstrap where necessary for all pages to ensure fluid movements on various screen sizes and this was tested in the chrom dev tools and on my own andorid smartphone.
+Mobile first responsive design was used implementing bootstrap where necessary for all pages to ensure fluid movements on various screen sizes and this was tested in the chrome dev tools and on my own android smartphone.

 ## Challenges